mnieratschker/kd-angular2-projectstructure/README.md

 ## What we are going to do:

-1. Use component to display data
-    * Maybe a second component or a service or something?
-No Problem!
-    * Also run unit tests!!
-2. Use service in component
+1. Use service in component
     * Short detour into how to use dependency injection
     * Create data in service
-3. Create a **todo-detail** component in a second project
+2. Create a **todo-detail** component in a second project
     * Switch to [kd-angular2-components](https://github.com/mnieratschker/kd-angular2-components)
-4. Get components from external project
+3. Get components from external project
-5. Use todo-detail component
+4. Use todo-detail component

 ### Extra